Participatory Democracy: Step Right Up and Vote!, 2004, an art exhibition at Art Interactive

 Participatory Democracy was a 2004 exhibition at Art Interactive in Cambridge, MA, a collaborative installation created by Ravi Jain, Natalie Loveless, Jeffu Warmouth, Andrew MK Warren, and Douglas Weathersby, and curated by George Fifield.
 My major contributions to the exhibition included Democra-Skee Vote Alley and Futuro-Vote.

-The following Registration Video, hosted by legendary media artist Donald Burgy, introduced visitors to the exhibition.
+The following Registration Video, hosted by conceptual artist Donald Burgy, introduced visitors to the exhibition.

 Participatory Democracy Registration & Instruction, NTSC Video, 5 minutes